Understanding Housing Needs

 An additional 445 new dwellings each year, 63% (282) of which should be affordable to meet local housing needs.

 85% of the affordable housing provided should be for rent, with the remaining 15% delivered as low cost housing to purchase.

 Of the market housing delivered 0-5% should be provided as 1 beds, 30-35% as 2 beds, 45-50% as 3 beds and 15-20% as 4+ beds.

 Of the affordable housing delivered 20-25% should be provided as 1 beds, 35-40% as 2 beds, 30-35% as 3 beds and 5-10% as 4+ beds.

 Around 10% of new supply (42 homes) should be delivered as specialist units, including extra care housing to meet the needs of an ageing population in the district.

 This assessment was undertaken in conjunction with Boston Borough Council.
-The assessment combined a data review with surveys and consultation and concluded that an additional 66 pitches for Gypsy and Traveller use was needed in the study area up to 2027.
+The assessment combined a data review with surveys and consultation and concluded that an additional 4 pitches for Gypsy and Traveller use was needed in the South Holland district up to 2036.